 By Jon Cornwell, Point of Purchase Manager

-As Point of Purchase Manager, Jon directs the packaging team from design and engineering to photography and tradeshows.
+ABOUT JON As Point of Purchase Manager, Jon directs the packaging team from design and engineer to photography and tradeshows.
 He makes sure that when our products hit the shelves, they are bundled in the best package for the consumer and retailer.
-He came to PetSafe from Goody’s Family Clothing Corporate Headquarters, where he was Copy Chief in the Advertising Department.
+He came to PetSafe from Goody's Family Clothing Corporate Headquarters, where he was Copy Chief in the Advertising Department.
 In addition to fostering Lazarus, he also has a Shih-Tzu named Priscilla.